CIEMAT-Neutrino/CAJITA/README.md

 ## SUMMARY

-This is a basic example for performing simulations in Geant4.
+Basic example of a light propagating LAr simulation in Geant4.
 The world volume is filled with LAr and we place different detectors that can be included with given positions in a .json or manually.
 The output is a .root file which contains (_Photon_) NTuple with the position (X,Y,Z) of the photon hit in your detector and the incidence angle (theta, phi).

 We have different headers and sources that are included in the main file (box1.cc).